Professor Kevin Wheldall awarded the Member of the Order of Australia.

 Professor Kevin Wheldall has spent a life’s work focused towards real ways in which the educational prospects for children can be improved.
 More often then not, this is a service for our most disadvantaged children.

 This has often been against most vociferous criticism and endless obstacles.
-Through it all, Professor Wheldall’s commitment to the lives of children has remained undiminished.
+Despite this, his commitment to the lives of children has remained undiminished.

-We would like to congratulate Professor Wheldall and Dr. Robyn Wheldall (Beaman) who has been by his side for so much of the great work they have accomplished together at MultiLit.
+We would like to congratulate Professor Kevin Wheldall and Dr Robyn Wheldall who has been by his side for so much of the great work they have accomplished together at MultiLit.